alx90/Multiprotocol/Readme.md

 - __CYRF6936:__ physical radio transceiver chip
 - __CYRF6936_SPI.ino__ is the low level "registry writer" driver class
 - __iface_cyrf6936.h__ is the header file where chip registries are defined using mnemonic names
+- __Channel selection:__
+	- Binding phase is realized using a fixed channel
+	- Control phases use a different channel at each loop according to frequency hopping pattern
 - __Frequency Hopping__: In frequency hopping systems, the transmitter changes the carrier frequency according to a certain "hopping" pattern .
 The advantage is that the signal sees a different channel (range of frequencies where the signal is transmitted) and a different set of interfering signals during each hop.
 This avoids the problem of failing communication at a particular frequency, because of a fade or a particular interferer.
 - __Binding notes:__
 	- If __Autobind__ is set to Yes, At the model selection (or power applied to the TX) a bind sequence will be initiated